 Physician mortgage loans (also referred to as doctor mortgage loans, physician loans and doctor loans) are a popular option for physicians looking to buy their first home, especially for early career physicians who don’t have enough money for a down payment or who have a high debt to income ratio because of student loans.
 Many banks and mortgage lenders offer this option, and though each of their products varies in exact terms, they generally lower the barrier to entry into home ownership as physicians are generally seen as great clients for banks who are at a low risk of defaulting on monthly mortgage payments.
 During the home buying process, you’re likely to come across the term and mortgage option.
 Below, we cover what a physician mortgage loan is, its pros and cons, and how to decide if it’s a good fit for you.

-Disclaimers/Disclosures: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
+Disclaimer/Disclosure: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
 These should be viewed as introductions rather than formal recommendations.
-We do not provide individualized advice and are not formal financial, legal, or otherwise licensed professionals.
-You should consult these parties as appropriate and do your own due diligence before making decisions based on this page.
+Our content is for generalized educational purposes.
+While we try to ensure it is accurate and updated, we cannot guarantee it.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 Quick Links